I Don’t Have Time For This!

 He chuckled, which she knew from experience was intended to disarm her for what he was about to say next.
 “Listen, I know you have a full workload with the merger, but so does everybody else.
 I’m swamped preparing for my trip to Toronto, plus the new partners are hounding me about client redistribution every time I turn a corner.
 Linda’s got her hands full with the HR influx, Ahmad is up to his ears dealing with worried clients, and all our sales reps and engineers are putting in overtime daily trying to keep up with the mountain of new business this has brought in.
 There’s really nobody else who can take this on.
 Besides, as our office manager you know all the ins and outs of our facility, and you have a knack for organizing this sort of thing.
 You’re really the best choice for this project.”

-Deep down she knew he was right.
+Deep down she knew he was right, although that didn’t make her feel any better.
 As she made her way back to her desk, she looked around their humble little office space, trying to figure out what would be involved in moving all the cubicles (how do those things even come apart?), desks, computers, file cabinets, plants, and that beast of a photocopier.
 Then she thought about how all the people she worked with were so very different in how they organized (or didn’t) their workspaces… she suppressed a surge of panic and sat down at her desk, unsure of what to do next.

 Then Ramesh, one of the three new engineers who had been temporarily set up in the board room, came up to her desk.
 “So.
 I heard you are organizing the move.
 Can you please make sure I am given a corner office?”